google/seq2seq/docs/tools.md

 ## Model Performance Profiling

-During training the [MetadataCaptureHook](https://github.com/dennybritz/seq2seq/blob/master/seq2seq/training/hooks.py) saves a full  trace and timeline information for a single training step (step 10 by default) into a a `metadata` subdirectory of your model directory.
+During training, the [MetadataCaptureHook](https://github.com/dennybritz/seq2seq/blob/master/seq2seq/training/hooks.py) saves a full trace and timeline information for a single training step (step 10 by default) into a `metadata` subdirectory of your model directory.
 You can view the generated `timeline.json` file in Chrome:

 1. Go to `chrome://tracing`
 2. Load the `timeline.json` file that was saved in `/path/to/model/dir/metadata`

-For large complicated graphs the timeline files can become quite large and analyzing them using Chrome may be slow, which is why we also provide a [`profile.py`](https://github.com/dennybritz/seq2seq/blob/master/bin/tools/profile.py) script tthat generates useful information:
+For large complicated graphs, the timeline files can become quite large and analyzing them using Chrome may be slow, which is why we also provide a [`profile.py`](https://github.com/dennybritz/seq2seq/blob/master/bin/tools/profile.py) script that generates useful profiling information:

 ```shell
 ./bin/tools/profile.py --model_dir=/path/to/model/dir
 ```

-This command will generate 4 files:
+This command will generate the following four files:

 - `/path/to/model/dir/params.txt` contains an analysis of model parameters, including the number of parameters and their shapes and sizes
 - `/path/to/model/dir/flops.txt` contains information about long-running floating point operations per second (FLOPS)